leeyunsik1999/326-final-team-omega/docs/Work Distribution/milestone1_dist.md

 ### Details
 - Responsible for implementing the habits page, layout of events / photos based on daily/monthly view.
 - Need to implement switching between daily/monthly.
-- Rendering objects based on dummy data using JS.
+- ~~Rendering objects based on dummy data using JS.~~ Moved to milestone 2.
+- [ ] Responsible for Part 1 and Part 2 descriptions of daily page and monthly page.

 # Swar's To-Do
 ## Photos Page
 ### Details
-- Responsible for implementing the photos page, a grid view of uploaded photos from dummy data sorted by date.
+- ~~Responsible for implementing the photos page, a grid view of uploaded photos from dummy data sorted by date.~~ Moved to milestone 2.
-- Should be rendering the grid through usage of CSS grid objects and bootstrap dynamically via JS.
+- ~~Should be rendering the grid through usage of CSS grid objects and bootstrap dynamically via JS.~~ Moved to milestone 2.
+- Should be implementing the HTML/CSS mockup of photos page and add habits/photos page.
+- [ ] Responsible for Part 1 and Part 2 descriptions of photos page and add page.

 ## Add Habits/Photos page
 - Responsible for implementing the habits/photos page.
 No need to be functional, just the visual aspects of it.
-- Should be loaded through JS.
+- ~~Should be loaded through JS.~~ Moved to milestone 2
+-